4 Examples of Sensory Details That Fire Up Your Writing

 Visuals fade, but odor is timeless, isn’t it?
 Hall encourages writers to use specific sensory details, not abstract ones, when describing smells.

-Two interesting tips about your senses:
+Two interesting tips about your senses in writing:

 - Sensory details are used best in conjunction – which is why the examples above contain more than one sense.